chandrahaswtw/ellipsis-tooltip-react-chan/README.md

 # FINAL NOTE

 I am extremely glad that you thought of using this package in you project.
-If you like my work, I would really appreciate if you give me a **star** on [github repo](https://github.com/chandrahaswtw/ellipsis-tooltip-react-chan).
+If you like my work, I would really appreciate if you provide a **star** on [github repo](https://github.com/chandrahaswtw/ellipsis-tooltip-react-chan).
 If you stumble across any issues, kindly raise an issue for the same.